Three-Duck Limit Option

 Duck Identification Resources

 - Duck identification is important for harvest management.
 However, identification is not easy for new hunters — and often even for some veteran hunters.
-The three-duck limit allows hunters to improve their duck identification skills, while the reduced limit protects duck populations.
+The three-duck limit allows hunters to improve their duck identification skills.

 - Because this experiment is limited to Nebraska and South Dakota, harvest of species like canvasbacks, scaup (bluebills), and pintails will be minimal.
 The number and species harvested will be monitored to ensure these populations aren’t negatively affected.